 - Ethics: Try to attend local ethics meetings/ debates.
 If these are not available locally, the Ethics and Law forum runs a meeting each year at the RCPCH conference.

-- Online modules are available again on RCPCH Compass learning management system, including:
+- Online modules are available again on RCPCH Learning website, including:

 - Healthy child programme (module 2: record keeping).

 - Adolescent health programme (module 3: legal framework, confidentiality, consent, ethics).

 - Some face to face courses may also be useful

 - Attend a level 3 safeguarding course.
 You may wish to find a face to face course.
 Online models are available via the RCPCH Learning website.